apitestbase/apitestbase.github.io/IIB-Integration-Unit-Testing.md

 Step 3 is to ensure that Flow1 finishes all the work processing the input message, including putting the message to the output queue.
 Without it, the test case will fail, as step 2 finishes immediately and there is no message in the stub output queue when step 4 runs.

 Step 3 is backed by IIB test step 'Wait For Processing Completion' action which monitors message flow' activity log to `timely detect the signal of message processing completion`.
-It is not waiting for a fixed amount of time which could introduce time waste and slow down test case run.
+It is not waiting for a fixed amount of time which could introduce time waste to test case run.

 The result test case looks like below